-Reviews of children with SEN support are held each term either as part of the Termly Learning Conversations, or in a separate meeting if needed.
+Reviews of children with SEN support are held each term either as part of Parents Consultation Meetings, or in a separate meeting if needed.
 They are led by the class teacher but the SENCo may attend if needed.
 They provide an opportunity for parents to share their concerns and, together with the child and teacher, agree aspirations for the pupil.